myselfscrum/kochessenz-recipes/content/english/post/002-05-09-pferdesteak-mit-kartoffel-lowenzahn-gratin.md

 * 200 ml milk
 * 2 good tablespoons of mascarpone cheese
-* 4 wild garlic leaves
+* 4 ramson leaves
 * 4 medium potatoes, peeled
 * 100 g dandelion buds
 * 125 g Roquefort

-I heat the milk with the mascarpone cream in a pan, then add the wild garlic leaves, chopped and pounded in a mortar with some coarse salt.
+I heat the milk with the mascarpone cream in a pan, then add the ramson leaves, chopped and pounded in a mortar with some coarse salt.
 When the liquid is hot, I plane the potatoes thinly with the truffle slicer to it.
 The potatoes now pre-cook for about 15 minutes at low heat.
 Then I put them into a casserole dish with the buds, which I have freed from the throat leaves and blanched briefly, and cover the vegetables with slices of Roquefort - or crumbs, as it is difficult to cut.

 Now off with it in the preheated oven at 200°, 15 Miunten, at the end still briefly under the grill.